-Delta 8 THC, Delta 9 THC have all showed to be highly psychoactive when smoked or consumed.
-Still, more research is needed to establish potency and psychotropic activity for Delta 10 THC especially when consumed as an oil, edibles, and such.
+Delta 8 THC and Delta 9 THC have all shown to be highly psychoactive when smoked or consumed.
+Still, more research is needed to establish potency and psychotropic activity for Delta 10 THC, especially when consumed as an oil, edibles, and such.

 Delta 10 is a compound that does not bind with any receptors because there are no receptors present where they would activate, so it does not release the same effects D8 or Delta 9-THC have.
-However, there is some research that indicates that it does bind to the CB1 receptors, but only time will show how this new fascinating compound can really assist in overall health for our bodies.
+However, some research indicates that it binds to the CB1 receptors, but only time will show how this new fascinating compound can really assist in the overall health of our bodies.

 Delta-10 THC Dosage Guidelines – Where Should You Start?

 D10 dosage guidelines are based on weight, tolerance to cannabis, and desired effect.
-Even if you have tried any of our delta 8 products you can somewhat gauge from that.
-For those with a higher tolerance or looking for more intense results, try doubling your dose!
+Even if you have tried any of our Delta 8 products, you can somewhat gauge from that.
+Try doubling your dose for those with a higher tolerance or looking for more intense results!
 For people who have never tried D10 before, it would be best to start with a small dose, one gummy.
 In about 30 minutes, you will likely see how your body reacts.
 If you desire more, then add another.
 Also, if you reach out to our customer service team, they can assist with additional details on proper dosages.

 D10-THC will be present in a urinalysis.
-Telling the difference between D8 and D9 is complex, and it could get you down a long rabbit hole.
+Telling the difference between D8 and D9 is complex and could get you down a long rabbit hole.
 Users of Delta 10 products have found it doesn’t achieve the same effects as the other types of THC.
 Delta 10 THC can make you fail a drug test, so be wary when using this type.
 In other words, it’s better to be safe and not take the chance.
-The same goes with Delta 9 THC, since that is a THC compound you can expect Delta 9 to stay in your system for a longer period of time and trigger any drug test.
+The same goes with Delta 9 THC; since that is a THC compound, you can expect Delta 9 to stay in your system for a longer period of time and trigger any drug test.